 Transitions of Care

 Roles vary by care setting, but the following personnel may be involved in the development of an ongoing care management plan.

-Skilled nursing facility: MD, APC, RN, LPN, LCSW, MSW, PharmD
+Skilled Nursing Facility: MD, APP, RN, LPN, LCSW, MSW, PharmD

-Home Health: RN, LCSW, MSW, LPN, PharmD, APC
+Home Health: RN, LCSW, MSW, LPN, PharmD, APP

+Transitions of Care